mattwaler/mattwaler.com/src/blog/rebuilding-website-tea-stack.md

 At the time of writing this, I am using these two great packages:

+- [Tailwind Forms](https://tailwindcss-forms.vercel.app/) to style form inputs
-- [TailwindCSS Custom Forms](https://tailwindcss-custom-forms.netlify.app/) to style form inputs
+- [Tailwind Typography](https://tailwindcss.com/docs/typography-plugin) to style form inputs
 - [TailwindCSS Debug Screens](https://joren.co/tailwindcss-debug-screens-demo/) to display the current breakpoint in development

 ## Eleventy